aws-samples/sample-manufacturing-automotive-ai-toolkit/agents_catalog/multi_agent_collaboration/02-quality_inspection_agentcore/README.md

 - **Amazon Nova Pro** for visual defect detection.
 The solution uses Amazon Nova Pro which is currently only available in US-EAST-1 and in GovCloud for US.
 If you need to deploy the solution in a different US region, you must use cross-region inference to use the model in US-EAST-1.
 See the documetation here for setting up CRI: https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference.html

-The solution is set to use the model id = us.amazon.nova-pro-v1:0 which means your data will not leave AWS US based infrastructure.
-If you are outside of the US, pick the appropriate model id for your region.
+If you are outside of the US, pick the appropriate region.
+You can find supported regions here: https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html

 - **Multi-Agent Architecture** with Strands framework
 - **Real-time Processing** with S3 and DynamoDB integration
 - **SNS Notifications** for quality alerts